-The elements of the proposed remedy are as follows:
+The elements of the selected remedy are as follows:

-- 1. A remedial design program would be implemented to provide the details necessary for the construction, operation, maintenance, and monitoring of the remedial program.
-It is likely that predesign investigations would need to be undertaken to better identify and target the bedrock fractures which are most contaminated.
-The pre-design investigation would also examine the feasibility of re-injecting the treated water into the bedrock instead of discharging it to the sanitary sewer. - 2.
-Approximately 400 cubic yards of contaminated sediments would be excavated from a 600-foot section (south of the railroad tracks) of the eastern branch of the tributary draining the site.
-Additionally, 700 cubic yards of contaminated sediment would be excavated from the Mohawk River at the mouth of the eastern branch of the tributary.
-Two sediment collection basins would be constructed: one immediately north of the CSX railroad tracks on the east branch, and one immediately north of the rail spur (north of Chapman Street) on the west branch.
+- 1. A remedial design program will be implemented to provide the details necessary for the construction, operation, maintenance, and monitoring of the remedial program.
+It is likely that pre-design investigations will need to be undertaken to better identify and target the bedrock fractures which are most contaminated.
+The pre-design investigation will also examine the feasibility of re-injecting the treated water into the bedrock instead of discharging it to the sanitary sewer. - 2.
+Approximately 400 cubic yards of contaminated sediments will be excavated from a 600foot section (south of the railroad tracks) of the eastern branch of the tributary draining the site.
+Additionally, 700 cubic yards of contaminated sediment will be excavated from the Mohawk River at the mouth of the eastern branch of the tributary.
+Two sediment collection basins will be constructed: one immediately north of the CSX railroad tracks on the east branch, and one immediately north of the rail spur (north of Chapman Street) on the west branch.
 A sediment collection basin already exists on the east branch just south of Sam Stratton Road.
-The three sediment basins would be periodically sampled to determine if the sediment collecting in them would need to be removed for off-site disposal. - 3.
-A treatability study and/or pilot study would be undertaken to study the effectiveness of injection of an oxidant such as potassium permanganate into the bedrock via an existing monitoring well.
-Groundwater would be tested immediately before and after the injection.
-The information gathered during the pilot study would be used to determine the efficacy of the technology and the potential for a full-scale application.
+The three sediment basins will be inspected annually and periodically sampled to determine if the sediment collecting in them would need to be removed for offsite disposal. - 3.
+A treatability study and/or pilot study will be undertaken to study the effectiveness of injection of an oxidant such as potassium permanganate into the bedrock via an existing monitoring well.
+Groundwater will be tested immediately before and after the injection.
+The information gathered during the pilot study will be used to determine the efficacy of the technology and the potential for a full-scale application.
 The results of the treatability study and/or pilot test will determine the feasibility of this option.